Start Your Expedition

 - Money Laundering Directive

-The member states have until July 10, 2027 to transpose these extensive requirements into national law.
-It is crucial to act early in order to minimize legal risks and meet the new regulatory standards.
-At the same time, this offers the opportunity to increase operational efficiency and build a robust compliance structure that can cope with future requirements.
+By 10 July 2027, the requirements of the Money Laundering Regulation must be fully implemented and the provisions of the Money Laundering Directive transposed into national law.
+It is crucial to act early to minimise legal risks and meet the new regulatory standards.
+This also offers an opportunity to increase operational efficiency and establish a robust compliance structure capable of meeting future requirements.

 Obligations in Anti-Money Laundering Prevention